Which place is cheaper, Sacramento or Atlanta?

 Both Sacramento and Atlanta are popular destinations to visit in the winter with plenty of activities.

 In the winter, Atlanta is around the same temperature as Sacramento.
-Typically, the winter temperatures in Atlanta in January are around 45°F (7°C), and Sacramento is about 45°F (7°C).
+Typically, the winter temperatures in Atlanta in January average around 45°F (7°C), and Sacramento averages at about 45°F (7°C).

 Atlanta usually receives more sunshine than Sacramento during winter.
 Atlanta gets 164 hours of sunny skies, while Sacramento receives 149 hours of full sun in the winter.